Jon-Becker/research/papers/on-writing-performant-rust/on-writing-performant-rust.md

 ## Optimizing Algorithms and Data Structures

 Another key aspect of writing efficient Rust code is optimizing the algorithms and data structures that you use within your programs.
-By choosing the right algorithms and data structures for your problem, you can significantly improve the efficiency of your code.

 ### Choosing the Right Data Structure

 The choice of algorithm can have a huge impact on the performance of your code.
-Some algorithms are inherently more efficient than others for certain types of problems.
-It's important to choose an algorithm that is well-suited to your problem domain.
+Some algorithms are inherently more efficient than others for certain types of problems, which is why it's important to choose an algorithm that is well-suited to your problem.

-For example, the standard `HashMap` data structure in Rust is implemented as a hash table, which provides constant-time average case lookup, insertion, and deletion operations.
-However, for special use cases, other data structures with similar functionality might work better here.
-If you need to maintain a sorted collection of elements and frequently perform range queries or insertions/deletions at arbitrary positions, a balanced binary search tree like `BTreeSet` or `BTreeMap` may be more appropriate.
-These data structures provide logarithmic-time operations for these types of operations, which can be more efficient than hash tables in some cases.
+For example, the standard `HashMap` data structure in Rust is implemented as a hash table, which provides constant-time average case lookup, insertion, and deletion.
+This type will generally work well for a large set of use cases, which is why it's the go-to data structure for many developers.
+However, other data structures with similar functionality might work better for specific problems, such as `BTreeSet` or `BTreeMap`, which excel at maintaining sorted collection of elements.
+These data structures provide logarithmic-time operations for these types of operations, which can be more efficient than the standard `HashMap` in specific cases.

 Make sure to carefully consider which data structure is best suited for your problem, as choosing the right data structure can have a huge impact on the performance of your code.

 ### Optimizing Algorithms and Functions

-In addition to choosing the right data structure, optimizing the algorithms and functions you use can also greatly improve the efficiency of your programs.
+In addition to choosing the right data structure, optimizing the algorithms you use can also greatly improve the efficiency of your programs.

 #### Caching Results

 One common optimization technique is caching function results.
 If a function may be called multiple times with the same input, you can cache the result and return it instead of recomputing it every time.
 This can be especially useful for reducing the amount of expensive computations that need to be performed.

 Let's say you have an expensive function that performs a database query and returns it's result.
-If you call this function multiple times with the same input, you can simply save the result and return it instead of expensively recomputing the result every time.
-This can significantly improve the performance and efficiency of your code. _It's important to keep in mind that if the data changes, you'll need to invalidate the cache and recompute the result._
+If you call this function multiple times with the same input, you can simply save the result and return it instead of expensively recomputing the result every time, which can significantly improve the performance and efficiency of your code. _It's important to keep in mind that if the data changes, you'll need to invalidate the cache and recompute the result._

 ```rust
 use std::collections::HashMap;